mmerlangeRA/cda_interactive/frontend/public/icons/README.md

 - Save as `icon-512.png`
 - Resize to 192x192px and save as `icon-192.png`

-### Option 3: Use Existing Logo

-If you have the Logiroad logo in `frontend/src/assets/Logo_Logiroad.webp`:

-- Convert it to PNG format
-- Resize to 512x512 and 192x192
-- Place the files here

 ## Temporary Placeholder

 Until you add your icons, the PWA will still work but won't have custom icons when installed on mobile devices.